 Pets are smaller than humans

 Many substances are harmless in tiny doses but deadly in large doses.
-As a result, because dogs are smaller than people, they are often sickened by far less of a toxin than a human would be.
-This also means that tiny dogs and cats are more vulnerable to chemical floor cleaners than large pets.
+As dogs are smaller than people, they are often sickened for toxins than humans.
+Tiny dogs and cats are more vulnerable to chemical floor cleaners than large pets.

 Animals are different than Humans